roywblack/pomodoro.el/README.md

 The modeline will display `LB` instead of `B`.

-When you don't need the pomodoro anymore you do:
+When you don't need the pomodoro anymore you do `M-x pomodoro-stop`.

-    M-x pomodoro-stop
 Pomodoro will finish it's work:

 ![](http://i54.tinypic.com/2hoep2v.jpg)

-If you got interrupted and you want to rewind the pomodoro on the current set just do:
+If you got interrupted and you want to rewind the pomodoro on the current set just do `M-x pomodoro-rewind`

-    M-x pomodoro-rewind

 Calling `M-x pomodoro` again will reset it to the first working set